 This June, Tottenham’s Affinity Brew Co. will host the capital’s newest beer and food festival, Pair London.
 The event will take place at new music and events space Five Miles London (also home to Affinity’s brewery in a shipping container), and will see five breweries partnered with five purveyors of scrumptious scran.
 Joining Affinity are Brick Brewery, Elusive Brewing, Howling Hops and Weird Beard, each of which will collaborate with a food partner on five beers to be paired with five plates.
-Craving Coffee, Pedler, Stansted Farm Shop, Bernsteins and Howard’s Meat Co. will be providing the dishes, with the latter intriguingly serving up a vegan dish.
+The providers of solid sustenance are Craving Coffee, Pedler, Stansted Farm Shop, Bernsteins and Howard’s Meat Co., and are all partnered with neighbouring breweries.

 Regarding the beers, Ben from Affinity told me that they are very much at the recipe development stage, and somewhat turning convention on its head, stated that they will be created first and will then inform the composition of the dishes.
 There will be two sittings each lasting three hours, with just 100 places available at each followed by a piss-up in (a venue adjacent to) a brewery till late.
 The venue, described by Ben as a ‘pod’ within a ‘fucking big warehouse’ has me intrigued, sounding part-futuristic space gaff/part industrial Tottenham chic.
 Due to open next month and featuring an entire wall of speakers (I’m going to call it ‘The Wall of Sound’), Five Miles has secured a late licence and sounds like it’ll be a great addition to Tottenham’s increasingly dynamic nightlife.